Jacinda Ardern says she won't stand Deputy PM Winston Peters down amid SFO probe

 Peters had not offered to stand down, Ardern confirmed.

-National's deputy leader Paula Bennett, however, said this was not good enough and Ardern needed to sack Peters immediately.
+National's deputy leader Paula Bennett said this was not good enough and Ardern needed to sack Peters immediately.

 "I think that he [Peters] should do what he did many years ago and offer up his resignation in the role of Deputy Prime Minister.

-"But what we are seeing quite clearly, is actually the highest ethics are not being upheld within her cabinet – she needs to take some responsibility for that."
+"But what we are seeing quite clearly, is actually the highest ethics are not being upheld within her Cabinet – she needs to take some responsibility for that."

-She said it would be "very serious" for Peters if the SFO does bring charges against NZ First.
+She said it would be "very serious" for Peters if the SFO did bring charges against NZ First.